Bereavement, Grief & Death

 Blue Cross – Website and helpline to support with coping with the loss of a pet.

-Help2MakeSense – Support and podcasts for children to help deal with the loss of a loved one.
+Help2MakeSense – Support and podcasts for children to help them deal with losing a loved one.

 Useful Apps